Making Tax Digital for Income Tax - an agents’ guide on how to get ready

 Sole-traders and landlords with turnover of £20,000 or less are not required to comply with MTD, and will remain in the current Self-Assessment regime until further notice.

-Ministers of religion, Lloyd’s underwriters and recipients of Married Couples’ Allowance or Blind Persons’ Allowance won’t have to join MTD until after the current parliamentary term.
-Similarly, partnerships (including LLPs) are not in scope for now but are intended to be included at a later date.
+Partnerships (including LLPs) are not in scope of MTD for now but are intended to be included at a later date.
 Individual members of a partnership are also not currently within the scope of MTD in respect of their partnership income, despite being treated as self-employed for most tax purposes.
 However, any self-employment or property income outside the partnership could bring them into MTD for those non-partnership sources only, where this exceeds the relevant thresholds (see below).

-MTD does not apply to companies.
-It is not yet known when MTD might be extended to Corporation Tax.
+MTD does not apply to companies, and will not be extended to Corporation Tax.

 <back to top>